LoudRR/PiFmExciter/README.md

 The more general syntax for running the program is as follows:

 ```
-pi_fm_adv
+pi_fm_exciter
 ```

 All arguments are optional:

 * `--freq` specifies the carrier frequency (in MHz).
 Example: `--freq 87.6`.
-* `--audio` specifies an audio file to play as audio.
-The sample rate does not matter: PiFmAdv will resample and filter it.
-If a stereo file is provided, PiFmAdv will produce an FM-Stereo signal.
-Example: `--audio sound.wav`.
-The supported formats depend on `libsndfile`.
-This includes WAV and Ogg/Vorbis (among others) but not MP3.
-Specify `-` as the file name to read audio data on standard input (useful for piping audio into PiFmAdv, see below).
+* `--audio` specifies an MPX encoded audio file to play as audio.
+Specify `-` as the file name to read audio data on standard input (useful for piping audio into PiFmExciter, see below).
 * `--dev` specifies the frequency deviation (in KHz).
 Example `--dev 25.0`.
 * `--mpx` specifies the output mpx power.
 Default 30.
 Example `--mpx 20`.
 * `--power` specifies the drive strenght of gpio pads.
 0 = 2mA ...
 7 = 16mA.
 Default 7.
 Example `--power 5`.
 * `--gpio` specifies the GPIO pin used for transmitting.
 Available GPIO pins: 4, 20, 32, 34.
 Default 4.
 Example `--gpio 32`.
 * `--ppm` specifies your Raspberry Pi's oscillator error in parts per million (ppm), see below.
-* `--wait` specifies whether PiFmAdv should wait for the the audio pipe or terminate as soon as there is no audio.
+* `--wait` specifies whether PiFmExciter should wait for the the audio pipe or terminate as soon as there is no audio.
 It's set to 1 by default.

 ### Clock calibration (only if experiencing difficulties)

 The RDS standards states that the error for the 57 kHz subcarrier must be less than ± 6 Hz, i.e. less than 105 ppm (parts per million).
 The Raspberry Pi's oscillator error may be above this figure.
-That is where the `--ppm` parameter comes into play: you specify your Pi's error and PiFmAdv adjusts the clock dividers accordingly.
+That is where the `--ppm` parameter comes into play: you specify your Pi's error and PiFmExciter adjusts the clock dividers accordingly.

-In practice, I found that PiFmAdv works okay even without using the `--ppm` parameter.
+In practice, I found that PiFmExciter works okay even without using the `--ppm` parameter.
 I suppose the receivers are more tolerant than stated in the RDS spec.

 One way to measure the ppm error is to play the `pulses.wav` file: it will play a pulse for precisely 1 second, then play a 1-second silence, and so on.
 Record the audio output from a radio with a good audio card.
 Say you sample at 44.1 kHz.
 Measure 10 intervals.
 Using [Audacity](http://audacity.sourceforge.net/) for example determine the number of samples of these 10 intervals: in the absence of clock error, it should be 441,000 samples.
 With my Pi, I found 441,132 samples.
 Therefore, my ppm error is (441132-441000)/441000 * 1e6 = 299 ppm, **assuming that my sampling device (audio card) has no clock error...**

-### Piping audio into PiFmAdv
+### Piping audio into PiFmExciter

 If you use the argument `--audio -`, PiFmExciter reads audio data on standard input.
 This allows you to pipe the output of a program into PiFmExciter.
 For instance, this can be used to read wav files: